NickReinlein/GilGoblin/README.md

 * :heavy_multiplication_x: Filter for HQ/NQ
 * :heavy_multiplication_x: Any interactions with the market board or in-game

+## Technologies
+* The back-end REST API is written in C# (dotnet 7, EF6)
+* The back-end tests use NUnit3
+* The front-end code uses the React library, written in Typescript (React 18)
+* The front-end tests use Jest
+* There are 5 Docker images (listed below)

+## Startup
+From the root folder of the project, run `docker-compose up -d` to build the images.
+The database will load, and if necessary run the scripts to populate the tables.
+The front end is avialable by default over port 3000.
+The other services will run in the background periodically to refresh data.

 ## Docker Images

 * [nickreinlein/gilgoblin-api](https://hub.docker.com/repository/docker/nickreinlein/gilgoblin-api/general)